stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

 * A value not representing a natural number was entered as an index.
   We print an according error message.

-That's a lot of stuff to keep track off, so let's encode this in a sum type:
+That's a lot of stuff to keep track of, so let's encode this in a sum type:

 ```idris